 Talking about the food types, you can find the fresh local meal which will be made after your order.
 Expect to get some healthy foods as well as organic vegetables such as; Nepali Dhal Bhat, MoMo, Macaroni, Noodles, Pizza, and others.
 Don’t forget to take caution before drinking a water.
 You can refill the safe drinking water (private expenses) from every teahouse situated around Manaslu Circuit Trek.

 Q. Which is the best season for Manaslu Circuit Trek?

 A. The best seasons for Manaslu Circuit Trek are March, April, May and the last week in September to mid-December.
 Peak season is in October.
 Low season is the monsoon (June to September) due to rain and haze weather.
-In December to late February to early March, there is a probable chance of winter snow and lodge will be closed mainly in Laryka Phedi, Bimtang.
+In December to late February to early March, there is a probable chance of winter snow and lodge will be closed mainly in Laryka Phedi, Bhimthang.